 A network can be monitored using a technique called port mirroring.
 When port mirroring is enabled, each data packet that comes into or out of a specific switch port is copied and sent to a destination port.
 Once the copied packet reaches the destination port, it can be examined by a security application or monitored by software.
 Following implementation, mirroring can alert administrators to network problems and contribute to troubleshooting.
-Port mirroring switch configurations are set up by administrators or through a security application.
+Port mirroring and managing switch ports are set up by administrators or through a security application.
 To do this, they assign one port to copy the data, and a second one to receive and evaluate the mirrored data.

 Using a Protocol Analyzer or Packet Sniffer